 Two trading methods of note are CFDs or spread betting, and both methods allow you to speculate on short-term market movement.
 For more details on this, check out our lesson on how to trade cryptocurrency.

 Step 4.
 Start trading

 Another option when trading with XRP is using leverage.
 This means gaining greater exposure to the price of XRP than the XRP you have purchased outright.
 Whilst this means you can achieve greater returns than would have been possible without leverage, there are potential drawbacks.
-If the markets move against you, your losses will increase proportionally to the amount of leverage you used.
-Therefore, we strongly advise against inexperienced XRP traders using leverage; losses can quickly spiral out of control if you don’t know what you are doing.
+If the markets move against you, your losses will increase proportionally to the amount of leverage you used, so exercise caution.

 - Ripple is an impressive system with very fast transaction times